Wandalen/willbe/doc/version2.eng/concept/ResourceStep.md

 ```

-Performs complete module cleaning and loading of the submodules.
+Performs complete module cleaning and downloading of the submodules.